mishmash-io/setup-telemetry-collection/README.md

 ```

 When java instrumentation is enabled the action downloads the [OpenTelemetry Java zero-code agent](https://opentelemetry.io/docs/zero-code/java/agent/) and configures it.
 As you may need the path
-to this agent in subsequent workflow steps it is availble in the `java-agent` output of this action.
-You can use it like this:
+to this agent in subsequent workflow steps you can get the `java-agent` output of this action.
+Do it like this:

 ```yaml
 - name: Setup telemetry collection